-Historically, many ESPs are fed from generators where power quality was not necessarily considered a major issue.
-However, with the continuing transition to powering ESP VFDs from utilities supplies, maintaining acceptable power quality has become extremely important.
+Historically, many beam pumps and ESPs are often fed from generators where power quality was not necessarily a major consideration.
+However, with the continuing transition to powering ESPs and beam pump VFDs from utility supplies, maintaining acceptable power quality has become extremely important.

-Indeed, failures of equipment adjacent and upstream of the ESP VFDs are often related to power quality problems.
+Indeed, failures of equipment adjacent and upstream of the ESP and beam pump VFDs is often related to power quality problems.
 Therefore, utilities now apply strict rules regarding harmonic voltage distortion and power quality.

-Traditional harmonic mitigation solution for ESP VFDs – Series passive harmonic filters
+Traditional harmonic mitigation solution for ESP and Beam Pump VFDs – Series passive harmonic filters

 Series passive harmonic filters are installed with each 6 pulse ESP VFD.
 They are very rugged electrically and environmentally, cost-effective and have acceptable performance (<5% to 8% at rated load).